compose-ui/form-up/README.md

 </form>
 ```

+Each fieldset can set the title for the navigation with the `data-nav` element.

-This will generate navigation with this HTML
+This will generate navigation with this HTML:

 ```
 <nav class='progressive-form-nav'>